 Financial instruments are recorded at fair value on initial recognition.
 Equity instruments that are quoted in an active market are subsequently measured at fair value.
 All other financial instruments are subsequently recorded at cost or amortized cost, unless management has elected to carry the instruments at fair value.
 The Foundation has elected to carry all its investments and Vancouver Foundation capital fund, which include short-term deposits, notes, and investment certificates, bonds, and common stocks, at fair value.

 Transaction costs incurred on the acquisition of financial instruments measured subsequently at fair value are expensed as incurred.
-All other financial instruments are adjusted by transaction costs incurred on acquisition and financing costs, which are amortized using the straight-line method.

 Notes to Financial Statements (continued) (tabular amounts in thousands of dollars)

 (d) Financial instruments (continued):